linuxmint/cinnamon-spices-extensions/0dyseus@MultiTranslatorExtension/HELP.md

 ***

+### Extension's settings window

+From this extension settings window, all options can be imported, exported and/or reseted to their defaults.

+- To be able to perform any of these actions, the settings schema needs to be installed in the system.
+This is done automatically when the extension is installed from the Cinnamon extensions manager.
+But if the extension was installed manually, the settings schema also needs to be installed manually.
+This is achieved by simply going to the extension folder and launch the following command:
+    - Command to install the settings schema: `./settings.py install-schema`
+    - Command to uninstall the settings schema: `./settings.py remove-schema`
+- To import/export settings, the **dconf** command needs to be available on the system.

+***

 ### Extension localization

 - If this extension was installed from Cinnamon Settings, all of this extension's localizations were automatically installed.